Southern Baptists grapple over the 'alt-right'

 Members of the Southern Baptist Convention, a coalition of churches that comprise the nation's largest Protestant denomination, convene just once a year to discuss church business, make budget decisions, commission new missionaries and vote on "resolutions" that affirm their theological, social or political priorities.
 A Resolutions Committee chooses what topics will be formally voted upon before the meeting.
 This year's list of approved resolutions, for example, included a call to defund Planned Parenthood, a rebuke of gambling and an affirmation that morality is important for political leaders.

 Race relations are an extremely sensitive issue within the Southern Baptist Convention.
 The denomination was founded in 1845, when it split from other Baptists who opposed slavery.
 The denomination did not formally rebuke its past until 1995, when Southern Baptists voted to repent and apologize for their history of racism, support of slavery and failure to stand firmly in opposition to white supremacy.
 The body did not elect its first black president of the convention until 2012; the first black president of its annual pastor's conference began his term of service this year.
-Like the nation's population as a whole, the American Church is becoming less white, a demographic shift that has led many denominations to ensure they put "a demographic shift that has led many denominations to ensure they put more emphasis on diversity in leadership and make worshippers of color feel welcome in their sanctuaries."
+Like the nation's population as a whole, the American Church is becoming less white, a demographic shift that has led many denominations to ensure they put more emphasis on diversity in leadership and make worshippers of color feel welcome in their sanctuaries.

 McKissic's resolution, however, had been rejected by the convention's Resolutions Committee before the meeting.
 It would not receive a vote unless it was forced by the will of the convention attendees -- called "messengers" -- from the floor.